 We ask that during the week of the Hoffman Process you arrange things so that you can fully focus on the work at hand as if you were on a silent meditation retreat.
 Plan not to make or receive calls.
 Of course, if an urgent need arises on either end, you can reach your family member or they can reach you through the Hoffman Centre.
 For parents of young children, it can be arranged to stay in telephone contact with them.

-The new total cost of the Process is AUD $5390.
-This is includes all tuition, accommodation (Friday to Thursday night inclusive), meals and GST.
-To secure a place we require a $500 non refundable deposit.
+The total cost of the Process is AUD $5550.
+This is includes accommodation (Friday to Thursday night inclusive), meals and gst.
 Accommodation is on a shared basis for people of the same sex.
 Depending on availability, we may be able to supply a private room for an additional cost.
-The single room surcharge is $705 (inc. GST).
+The single room surcharge is $705 inc. gst.

 You must be an adult at least 18 years of age to enroll.

-You may enroll in the Hoffman Process on our secure registration page, by phone (61 3) 9826 2133, email: firstname.lastname@example.org, fax (61 2) 6678 0328 or mail (PO Box 1225, Byron Bay, NSW 2481) A $500 non-refundable deposit (if paying by credit card or PayPal a 2.5% surcharge applies) secures your place in a scheduled Process.
+You may enroll in the Hoffman Process on our secure registration page, by phone (61 3) 9826 2133, email: email@example.com, fax (61 2) 6678 0328 or mail (PO Box 1225, Byron Bay, NSW 2481) A $500 non-refundable deposit secures your place in a scheduled Process.
 Upon registering you will be sent detailed enrollment information, pre-Process documents, and directions to the Process site.

 Bob Hoffman began working with individuals intuitively, healing emotional, physical and spiritual wounds, more than 46 years ago.
 Hoffman created the theory of the “Negative Love Syndrome” and the “Quadrinity” model to describe the basis of his work.
 As his success began to attract the interest of psychotherapists and other mental health professionals, they were able to point out parallels and differences between Hoffman’s methodology and standard psychotherapeutic models.
 This is fully described in “The Negative Love Syndrome and the Quadrinity Model” by Bob Hoffman.
 Subsequent research and theoretical work in the fields of psychology, brain development, education and medicine have confirmed many of Hoffman’s hypotheses.
 The scientific research community, with the Hoffman Centre’s active cooperation, continues to create opportunities for research studies to measure and assess the results that participants experience.